 - get support from senior responsible officers (SROs) and service managers

-You might also hear these called ‘agile ceremonies and artefacts’.
+You might also hear these tools and techniques called ‘agile ceremonies and artefacts’.

 Standups should last no longer than 15 minutes.
 You should hold them at the same time every day.
 It’s best if you do it standing up in front of your team wall.